 - The sulphate level (written as SO or SO4) is less than 250mg per litre

 - Remember that bottled water is not sterile so would still need to be boiled before using it

 Step 2.
 Boil the kettle and leave to cool for no longer than 30 minutes to ensure that the water remains above 70 degrees celcius.

 Step 3.
 Clean the preparation area and wash your hands thoroughly.

 Step 4.
 Place your baby’s sterilised bottle/teat on the clean preparation area.
-If you have used cold water sterilisation then shake the excess sterilisation solution and rinse with cool boiled water from the kettle.
+If you’ve used cold water sterilisation, shake off the excess sterilisation solution and rinse with cool boiled water from the kettle.

 Step 5.
-Pour boiled water into your baby’s bottle making sure that the water level is correct for the feed that you are going to make.
+Pour boiled water into your baby’s bottle making sure the water level is correct for the feed you’re going to make.

 Step 7.
-Carefully handle the edge of the teat and put on the bottle with retaining ring and bottle cap and shake until all the formula powder has dissolved.
+Carefully handle the edge of the teat and put it on the bottle with retaining ring and bottle cap, then gently swirl the bottle until the powder has dissolved.
 Vigorous shaking increases air bubbles

 Step 8.
 Cool the bottle for your baby by holding the bottle under cold running water.